Choosing a model

 or function

-, Anthropic’s API integrates tools directly into the user
+, the Claude API integrates tools directly into the user

 and assistant